Exploring family trees

 A theory on shaking

-a UT Arlington professor of earth and environmental sciences, told the Weatherford Democrat.
+A series of recent earthquakes in northern Parker County could have been a domino effect triggered by a single injection well, John Wickham, a UT Arlington professor of earth and environmental sciences, told the Weatherford Democrat.

 A historic day remembered

 Evelyn Barker, UT Arlington Libraries director of marketing and communications, spoke live this morning to KTVT/CBS 11 about the President John F. Kennedy photography exhibit at the UT Arlington Central Library.
 Most people know how that fateful day ended in 1963, but few know how it began, Barker said.
 The exhibit shows a happy first couple visiting Fort Worth where JFK gave his last public speech.